denglabpku/SMLDM/README.md

 Run the `.sh` file to generate customized Deep-SnapTrack models.

-# SMLMM data analysis
+# SMLDM data analysis

+We will use one ND2 image captured for Paxillin-Halo as the example to demonstrate the analysis pipeline.
+You can download this image file from the the zenodo repository https://zenodo.org/records/15089354.

-## Step 1: UNet Segmentation
+## Step 1: U-Net Segmentation

-To do segmentation with UNet, specify your data path in the corresponding section of `step1-1_ND2batch_prediction.sh`:
+To do segmentation with U-Net, specify your data path in the corresponding section of `step1-1_ND2batch_prediction.sh`:

     --model /path/to/your/model/checkpoint_UNet_epoch20.pth \
     --input /path/to/your/data/20240712_Clust01_U2OS_Paxillin_30p5ms_2kframe_001.nd2 \